greenpau/caddy-auth-portal/CONTRIBUTING.md

 ## Development Environment

-The contribution to `portal` and `jwt` plugins requires setting up a development environment.
+The contribution to `portal` and `authorize` plugins requires setting up a development environment.
 The following steps allow developers to test Caddy server with the plugins using local source code.